JackDougherty/jack-site/_pages/educ350.md

   - visual and/or verbal guides for students' next steps
   - record on video using either laptop or smartphone
 - Feedback on lesson launches from peers and instructor: what worked and what to improve?
-- How and Why to use Visual Advance Organizers (or Agendas) in your launch
 - WordPress Workshop to start your site with at least three web pages:
   - Jack Sample with instructions <https://jackdougherty.domains.trincoll.edu>
     - About (serves as your home page)